 Hello and thanks for dropping by.

-Well, here we are, Lockdown 2, and still in strange and troubling times for so many people.
+Well, here we are, out of Lockdown 2 although we are still in strange and troubling times.
 As a writer of 30+ years sitting in my attic from 9 to 5 most days, it’s something I’m used to.
 I’ve … not … gone … mad.

 These past few years, I’ve been writing thrillers and it’s strange how much of a theme ‘lockdown’ is through each of them.